deMirandaLab/GRIDGENE/README.md

 ## Documentation

-Documentation is available at [GRIDGEN Documentation](https://demirandalab-gridgen.readthedocs.io/en/latest/).
+Documentation is available at [GRIDGENE Documentation](https://demirandalab-gridgen.readthedocs.io/en/latest/).

 ---

 ## Credits
 If you find this repository useful in your research or for educational purposes please refer to:
+Sequeira, A. M., Ijsselsteijn, M., Rocha, M., Roelands, J., & de Miranda, N. F. (2025).
+GRIDGENE: Guided Region Identification based on Density of GENEs-a transcript density-based approach to characterize tissues by spatial transcriptomics. bioRxiv, 2025-08. https://doi.org/10.1101/2025.08.14.670318

 ## License